-An accountancy partnership is required to be approved for licensure by the Board before practicing or holding out to the public as an accountancy partnership.
+An accountancy partnership wishing to practice accountancy in California is required to be approved for licensure by the California Board of Accountancy (CBA) before practicing or holding out to the public as an accountancy partnership.

 It is suggested that you print out the Check Sheet, included in the application packet, to assist you in completing the application process.
 All forms related to the application process are available from our Forms Page.

-Please carefully review the laws and regulations governing the Board's accountancy firms as noted above.
-If you have any questions after reviewing the information provided here, you may contact the Board's staff by email at firstname.lastname@example.org, by fax at (916) 263-3676, or by calling (916) 561-1701.
+Please carefully review the laws and regulations governing California accountancy firms as noted above.
+If you have any questions after reviewing the information provided here, you may contact the CBA's Initial Licensing Unit by telephone at (916) 561- 4301 or by email at firstname.lastname@example.org.

 Appropriate Use of Partnership Name

-The name of the firm must meet the requirements set forth in Sections 5060 and 5073 of the Business and Professions Code (BPC) and Section 75.5 of Title 16 of the California Code of Regulations (Title 16).
-Board staff is unable to provide guidance regarding firm structure and whether a particular firm name will be considered false and misleading by your clients, therefore, licensees are encouraged to contact their legal counsel for guidance.
+The name of the firm must meet the requirements set forth in sections 5060 and 5073 of the Business and Professions Code (BPC) and section 75.5 of Title 16 of the California Code of Regulations (CCR).
+CBA staff is unable to provide guidance regarding firm structure and whether a particular firm name will be considered false and misleading by your clients, therefore, licensees are encouraged to contact their legal counsel for guidance.

 Change of Address, Partners, and/or Firm Name

-Each time your partnership has a change in partners, address, or telephone number you must notify the Board within 30 days of the change.
+Each time your partnership has a change in partners, address, or telephone number you must notify the CBA within 30 days of the change.
 The notification must be provided in writing and signed.

-Each time your partnership has a name change, you must submit a General Partnership/Limited Liability Partnership with Name Change .
+Each time your partnership has a name change, you must submit a General Partnership/Limited Liability Partnership Name Change Application.
 Prior approval by the Board is required before you can hold out or practice under an amended name style.
-The name change application fee is $150.
+The name change application fee is $30.
 Check, money order, or cashier's check must accompany the application and be made payable to the California Board of Accountancy.
-All forms related to the name change process, are available here from our Forms Page.
+All forms related to the name change process, are available on the Forms Page.

 Change to a Limited Liability Partnership

-General partnerships wanting to change to a limited liability partnership may contact the California Secretary of State at their website.
+General partnerships wanting to change to a Limited Liability Partnership (LLP) may contact the California Secretary of State at www.sos.ca.gov.

 Dissolution of an Accountancy Partnership

 To dissolve a limited liability partnership, you must contact the Secretary of State and file a Notice of Change of Status.
 The firm must receive a Tax Clearance Certificate from the Franchise Tax Board before the Notice of Change of Status can be filed.
-Information on dissolving a limited liability partnership is available on the California Secretary of State's website.
+Information on dissolving a limited liability partnership is available on the California Secretary of State's website at www.sos.ca.gov.
+Information on obtaining the Tax Clearance Certificate is available on the Franchise Tax Board's website at www.ftp.ca.gov.

-Upon completion of the above, submit a letter to the Board stating the firm has been dissolved, and provide the effective date.
+Upon completion of the above, submit a letter to the CBA stating the firm has been dissolved, and provide the effective date.
 Upon receipt of the letter, the firm's license will be cancelled.

 Federal Employer ID Number

-Disclosure of the firm's federal employer identification number (FEIN) is mandatory.
-Section 30 of the BPC and Public Law 94-455 (42 USCA 405 (c)(2)(C)) authorizes collection of your FEIN.
-The FEIN will be used exclusively for tax enforcement purposes, for purposes of compliance with any judgment or order for family support in accordance with Section 17520 of the Family Code, or for verification of licensure by a licensing entity which utilizes a national examination and where licensure is reciprocal with the requesting state.
+Disclosure of the firm's Federal Employer Identification Number (FEIN) is mandatory.
+BPC section 30 and Public Law 94-455 (42 USCA 405 (c)(2)(C)) authorizes collection of your FEIN.
+The FEIN will be used exclusively for tax enforcement purposes, for purposes of compliance with any judgment or order for family support in accordance with section 17520 of the Family Code, or for verification of licensure by a licensing entity which utilizes a national examination and where licensure is reciprocal with the requesting state.

-In addition, Section 30 of the California BPC prohibits the renewal of a license by a licensing board if the firm fails to disclose or provide their FEIN.
-California law does not provide any exception, nor does it permit the Board to make any exceptions.
+In addition, BPC section 30 prohibits the renewal of a license by a licensing board if the firm fails to disclose or provide their FEIN.
+California law does not provide any exception, nor does it permit the CBA to make any exceptions.

 Fees for Licensure

-Section 5079 of the BPC permits minority ownership of a public accounting firm by individuals who are not licensed CPAs or PAs.
+BPC section 5079 permits minority ownership of a public accounting firm by individuals who are not licensed CPAs or PAs.
 The number of licensed partners as owners must be greater than the number of unlicensed persons.
-The only exception is that a firm with two owners may have one owner who is a nonlicensee.
+The only exception is that a firm with two owners may have one owner who is a non-licensee.

-At initial licensure, as well as at renewal, Section 51 of Title 16 requires firms with nonlicensee owners to certify that his or her principal place of business in California has been informed of the rules of professional conduct applicable to accountancy firms.
+At initial licensure, as well as at renewal, CCR, Title 16, section 51 requires firms with non-licensee owners to certify that his or her principal place of business in California has been informed of the rules of professional conduct applicable to accountancy firms.
 The declaration must be signed by a licensed partner of the firm.

-Section 5072(b)(2) of the BPC requires each partner personally engaged in the practice of public accountancy as defined by Section 5051 to hold a valid permit to practice in California or have applied for a certificate as a CPA in good standing of some state, except as permitted by Section 5079.
+BPC section 5072(b)(2) requires each partner personally engaged in the practice of public accountancy as defined by BPC section 5051 to hold a valid permit to practice in California or have applied for a certificate as a CPA in good standing of some state, except as permitted by BPC section 5079.

-The Board must be notified within 30 days after the admission to, or withdrawal of, a partner from any partnership registered with the Board.
-Section 5073(e) provides that a registration granted in reliance upon Section 5087 and 5088 may be terminated based upon related changes.
+The Board must be notified within 30 days after the admission to, or withdrawal of, a partner from any partnership registered with the CBA.
+BPC section 5073(e) provides that a registration granted in reliance upon BPC sections 5087 and 5088 may be terminated based upon related changes.

 Partners of the Firm

-Section 5072 (b)(1) of the BPC requires at least one general partner to hold a valid license to practice as a CPA, PA, or accountancy corporation, or be an applicant for a certificate as a CPA under Sections 5087 and 5088.
+BPC section 5072 (b)(1) requires at least one general partner to hold a valid license to practice as a CPA, PA, or accountancy corporation, or be an applicant for a certificate as a CPA under BPC sections 5087 and 5088.

-Section 5072(b)(3) requires each partner not personally engaged in the practice of public accountancy within California to be a CPA in good standing of some state, except as permitted by Section 5079.
+BPC section 5072(b)(3) requires each partner not personally engaged in the practice of public accountancy within California to be a CPA in good standing of some state, except as permitted by BPC section 5079.

 Partnership Renewal Cycle

 A partnership license must be renewed every two years to remain in good standing.
-The expiration date is based on the month and year the Board originally approved the application.
+The expiration date is based on the month and year the application was originialy approved.
 If approved in an even-numbered year, the license will expire each even-numbered year on the last day of the month in which it was originally approved.
 If approved in an odd-numbered year, the license will expire each odd-numbered year on the last day of the month in which it was originally approved.

 Failure to renew within five years of expiration will result in cancellation of a partnership's license.
 A cancelled license cannot be renewed, reinstated, or restored.